akarcaym/Linear-Regression/README.md

-# Artificial Intelligence Term Paper
+This file is created for Artificial Intelligence Term Paper.